Ricky Ray: Edmonton Eskimos (first stint)

-National Football League (second stint)

 New York Jets

 After two years in Canada, Ray began to look south of the border.
 Former Eskimo Warren Moon, a legend in the NFL and CFL, advised Ray to stay in the CFL a little while longer to improve as a quarterback and receive a better shot at a starting job.
 But the lure of the league he had dreamed of in his youth proved too strong to keep Ray in Canada, and he signed with the New York Jets.

 In the 2004 NFL season, Ray dressed for six games with the Jets.
 When starter Chad Pennington went down briefly with a rotator cuff injury, backup Quincy Carter came in and played well, relegating Ray to the bench.
 After the season concluded, Ray asked for his release by the Jets.
 Ray subsequently returned to the Eskimos.